Problems with Americans' Expectations of Life in 2050

-While browsing the results of the Pew Research Center survey of Americans’ expectations of life in 2050, there were a couple problems that jumped out at me.
+Today, I was browsing the results of the Pew Research Center survey of Americans’ expectations of life in 2050.
+There were a couple problems that jumped out at me.